-9.10.1 Guidelines for Rhinestone Pattern Design
+9.12.1 Guidelines for Rhinestone Pattern Design

-- There are some very specific guidelines to follow when designing a rhinestone pattern: - In general, you want to size the shape before applying the rhinestone circles.
+- There are some guidelines to follow when designing a rhinestone pattern: - In general, you want to size the shape before applying the rhinestone circles.
 If you later want to resize the design, SCAL does have the ability to regenerate the rhinestone pattern, maintaining the original selected stone size and spacing.
-But in order to have a good sense of how the design is going to appear on your garment and to make sure lettering is readable, you want to design close to the target size. - MPORTANT: Always make a backup copy of your design before entering the Rhinestone window because the original design will be replaced with the new rhinestone pattern.
-You might later want to use that same original design but apply a different size rhinestone or create a shadow layer from it, or some other change. - ♦ The circle size selected will need to be larger than the stone size you purchase.
+But in order to have a good sense of how the design is going to appear on your garment and to make sure the lettering is readable, you want to design close to the target size. - ♦ IMPORTANT: Always make a backup copy of your design before entering the Rhinestone window because the original design will be replaced with the new rhinestone pattern.
+You might later want to use that same original design but apply a different size rhinestone or create a shadow layer from it, or some other change. - The circle size selected will need to be larger than the stone size you purchase.
 As a general rule, select a size three numbers larger than your stones.
 Thus, if you purchased SS10 stones, then in the rhinestone design window, you would select SS13 stones.
-This larger size will allow the SS10 stones to more easily brush into the holes, saving a lot of time and tedium. - When selecting a font to use, be leery of "fancy fonts."
-You want the lettering to be readable after it is converted to circles.
-When in doubt, have someone who doesn't know the words you've used attempt to read the rhinestone design on your monitor.
-If they cannot decipher your words, then try a more basic font.
+This larger size will allow the SS10 stones to more easily brush into the holes, saving a lot of time and tedium.